Approval Date: February 2, 2018

 - Policy and Research Priorities

-- NCCAM Reports to Council
+- NCCIH Reports to Council

 - Review of Council Operating Procedures

-NCCAM and other National Institutes of Health (NIH) awarding Institutes are required by policy to establish standard operating procedures for interactions between Advisory Councils and the staff responsible for the day-to-day management of extramural portfolios.
+NCCIH and other National Institutes of Health (NIH) awarding Institutes are required by policy to establish standard operating procedures for interactions between Advisory Councils and the staff responsible for the day-to-day management of extramural portfolios.
 This document describes those Council Operating Procedures.

 I. Secondary Review of Applications